Stochastic Oscillator Explained

 How Does a Stochastic Oscillator Work?

 The stochastic oscillator has two moving lines, or stochastics, that oscillate between and around two horizontal lines.
 The primary “fast” moving line is called the %K and reflects with a specific formula, while the other “slow” line is a three-period moving average of the %K line.
-The full stochastic oscillator is a line customized by the user that may combine the traits of the slow and fast stochastics.

 A signal is generated when the “fast” %K line diverges above the “slow” line or vice versa.
-The two horizontal lines are often pre-set at 30 and 70, indicating oversold and overbought levels, respectively, but can be modified to more extreme levels, such as 20 and 80, to reduce the risk of entering trades on false or premature signals.
+The two horizontal lines are often pre-set at 30 and 70, indicating oversold and overbought levels, respectively, but can be modified to other levels, such as 20 and 80, to reduce the risk of entering trades on false or premature signals.

 The price is considered “overbought” when the two moving lines rise above the upper horizontal line and “oversold” when they fall below the lower horizontal line.
-The overbought line indicates price action that exceeds the top 30% (or 20%) of the recent price range over a defined period — typically 14-interval period.
+The overbought line indicates price action that exceeds the top 20% (or 30%) of the recent price range over a defined period — typically 14-interval period.
 Conversely, the oversold line represents price levels that fit into the bottom 20% of the recent price range.

 The stochastic oscillator is a form of stock technical analysis that calculates statistically opportune times for trade entries and exits.
-When both stochastics are above the ‘overbought’ line (70 or 80) and the fast %K line crosses below the slow %D line, this may signify a time to exit a long position or initiate a short position.
+When both stochastics are above the ‘overbought’ line (typically 80) and the fast %K line crosses below the slow %D line, this may signify a time to exit a long position or initiate a short position.

-Conversely, when both stochastics are below the oversold line (30 or 20) and the %K line crosses above the %K line, this could signify a time to exit a short position or initiate a new long position.
-The stochastic oscillator is especially useful among commonly day-traded assets such as low float stocks that have limited amounts of shares and are more volatile.
+Conversely, when both stochastics are below the oversold line (typically 20), and the %K line crosses above the %D line, this could signify a time to exit a short position or initiate a new long position.

 However useful these stock indicators are for determining entry and exit points, most readers use them in connection with other tools.
 While a stochastic oscillator is useful for implementing an overall strategy, it does not assist with identifying the overall market sentiment or trend direction.
-It is only when the trend or sideways trading range is well established that traders can safely and reliably use the stochastic oscillator to look for long entries in oversold conditions and shorts entries in overbought conditions.

-What is the Formula for a Stochastic Oscillator?
+What Is the Formula for a Stochastic Oscillator?

-Below is the calculation for a standard 14-period stochastic indicator but the time period can be adjusted for any time frame.
+Below is the calculation for a standard 14-period stochastic indicator, but the time period can be adjusted for any time frame.

 Calculation for %K: